 Like other devices of its time, the IBM MT/SC suffered from the problem of indiscernible storage.
 Error checking of input using multiple printouts was aided by a control panel consisting of eleven display lights.
 The machine’s manual suggested that the configuration of lights be used to peek at the underlying data structure for verification.47

 In an attempt to achieve ever greater congruence between visible outputs and data archived on a magnetic medium, IBM briefly explored the idea of using magnetic cards instead of tape.
 On tape, information had to be arranged serially, into one long column of codes.
 Relative arrangement of elements could be better preserved, it was thought, on a rectangular magnetic card, which resembled paper in its proportions.
 The 1968 patent “Data Reading, Recording, and Positioning System” described a method for arranging information on a storage medium “which accurately positions each character recorded relative to each previous character recorded.”48 In 1969, IBM released a magnetic card-based version of its MT/ST line, dubbed the MC/ST (magnetic card, Selectric type).
 Fredrick May, whose name often appears on word-processing-related patents from this period, would later reflect that a “major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card.”
 The card approximated a miniature page, making it a suitable “unit of record of storage for a typed page.”49 Although it offered a measure of topographic analogy between tape and paper, the “mag card” was short-lived partly because of its limited storage capacity, capricious feeding mechanism, and persistent inscrutability.50

+[insert image mag-card.jpg]

 For a few decades after the advent of magnetic storage media but before the arrival of screen technology, the sign’s outward shape disappeared altogether.
 It is difficult to fathom now, but at that time—after the introduction of magnetic tape in the 1960s but before the widespread advent of CRT displays in the 1980s—typewriter operators and computer programmers manipulated text blindly.
 Attributes such as indent size and justification had to be specified before ink was committed to paper.

 In the 1980s, an engineer thus reflected on the 1964 MT/ST’s novelty: “It could be emphasized for the first time that the typist could type at ‘rough draft’ speed, ‘backspace and strike over’ errors, and not worry about the pressure of mistakes made at the end of the page.”
-The MT/SC further added a programmable control unit to separate inputs from outputs.
-Final printing was then accomplished by
+The MT/SC further added a “programmable control unit” to separate inputs from outputs.
+The “final printing” was accomplished by a lengthy process of remediation, involving:

 mounting the original tape and the correction tape, if any, on the two-station reader output unit, setting the pitch, leading, impression control and dead key space of the Composer unit to the desired values, and entering set-up instructions on the console control panel (e.g., one-station or two-station tape read, depending on whether a correction tape is present; line count instructions for format control and space to be left for pictures, etc.; special format instructions; and any required control codes known to have been omitted from the input tape).
 During printing the operator changes type elements when necessary, loads paper as required, and makes and enters hyphenation decisions if justified copy is being printed.51